tessercat/pbx-docs/client/notes.md

 for controllers
 to send messages directly to other Clients.

-The verto module
-disconnects idle WebSockets
-after one minute,
-so the Client sends `echo` messages periodically to keep the connection alive.
+Some browsers disconnect idle WebSockets after one minute, so the Client sends `echo` messages periodically to keep the connection alive.